South Africa + awesome youth + education; the only thing missing is you!

 As a volunteer for this project, you will tutor High School students via Google Meets or Zoom during the designated center tutoring sessions.
 Tutors are needed in Life Sciences (Biology), History, Economics, Accounting, Business Studies, Physical Sciences (Physics and Chemistry), Tourism and English.
 The highest need is currently for tutors in Mathematics and Geography.

-Tutoring sessions are 45 minute long and take place on Tuesdays and Wednesday starting at 9:30am EST (3:30pm South African time).
 Three South African High School students will be assigned to participate in your session based on topic and level.
 Since the South African curriculum may be slightly different, you will have access to Term Plans by subject.
 Reviewing these term plans will be useful for tutors who want to prepare and familiarize themselves with the content before the tutoring sessions.
 Interested tutors will also have the opportunity to develop and teach lessons in collaboration with South African colleagues of Inkululeko.

 Let us tell you about Asanele.
 He’s an Inkululeko learner who loves to talk about Albert Einstein and counts Elon Musk among his idols.
 Asanele is serious about science.
 When we took him to the National Science Festival he asked so many questions, the presenter was getting annoyed so he whispered to other people questions that he wanted to have answered -- so they could ask.